pclubiitk/pclub.in/2019-07-30-introlecturey19.md

 Press : (colon).
 The cursor should reappear at the lower left corner of the screen beside a colon prompt.

-Type q! and press Enter key to save and exit
+Type wq! and press Enter key to save and exit
 ```
 $ cat try.txt